 If you reach the Donut Hole or coverage gap period, the generic drug discount will increase from 63% in 2019 to 75% in 2020.
 Your costs for generic drugs while in the donut hole will be 25% of the retail price of the drugs.

-In 2019, the drug plan covered 63%, and beneficiaries covered 37% of the cost of drugs in the donut hole.
+In 2019, the drug plan covered 63%, and beneficiaries included 37% of the cost of drugs in the donut hole.
 Then, for 2020, the plans must pay 75% instead of the previous 63%.
-This means beneficiaries will only pay 25% of cost instead of 37%.
+Beneficiaries will only pay 25% of cost instead of 37%.

 Example of Part D Expenses that will Enter the Donut Hole

-If a Medicare Part D enrollee has $800 per month in brand-name prescription medications to purchase, that will amount to $2,666.83 annually.
-This is based on $9,719.38 in total annual purchases.
+If a Part D enrollee has $800 per month in brand-name prescription medications to purchase, that will amount to $2,666.83 annually.
+We’re basing this on $9,719.38 in total annual purchases.

 Compare Medicare Part D Plans for 2020

-If you’re unsure about what your prescription drug expenses will be in 2020, and would like an estimate of how much you’ll spend based on your current medical needs, you can use this Part D plan finder.
+If you’re unsure about drug expenses in 2020 and would like an estimate of how much you’ll spend, you can use this Part D plan finder.